Convergence and non-convergence in a nonlocal gradient flow: Sensitivity of convergence rates

 we see $u_m$ remains constant at $0$ and $u_l=-u_r$, as $R(t)=R(0)=1$ implies $3\bar u = u_r+u_l+u_m= 3u_m =0$.
 As $f$ is symmetric about $0$, this means $\bar f(t) = 0$ for all $t\geq 0$, and thus

 Then $u_r$ and $u_l$ converge exponentially towards $1$ and $-1$ respectively with $O(1)$ rate.

-In summary, even for low-dimensional dynamics where convergence to equilibrium always occurs, the exponential {\em rate} of convergence for the gradient system \eqref{eq:ODE_nonlocal} can suddenly jump from $O(1)$ to arbitrarily small values upon perturbation of parameters.
-Whether this phenomenon can occur more broadly in other kinds of gradient systems remains to be seen.
+In summary, even for finite-dimensional dynamics where convergence to equilibrium always occurs, the exponential {\em rate} of convergence for the gradient system \eqref{eq:ODE_nonlocal} can suddenly jump from $O(1)$ to arbitrarily small values upon perturbation of parameters, {\purp despite the ``nondegenerate'' nature of the curve of equilibria which enables a gradient inequality to hold with $O(1)$ constants.} Whether this phenomenon can occur more broadly in other kinds of gradient systems remains to be seen.